jbossdemocentral/bpms-signavio-integration-demo/README.md

 6. Mortgage Loan demo pre-installed as project.

-7. Using process designer, import the Signavio process that was exported to the file found in:
+7. Using process designer, import any of the Signavio process examples that were exported to the files found here:

    ```
    support/MortgageDemoSignavio.bpmn

+   support/MortgageDemoSignavioi2.bpmn
    ```

 8. See screenshots below for how this should look and note that the JBoss BPM Suite process designer included validation that puts